maxammann/blog/_posts/2018-12-23-fun-with-sw-hw-breakpoints.md

 As you can see it seems like only 3 bytes got copied.
 The first byte is `0x00`.
 This is because gdb wrote `0x90` (INT) to the address when the breakpoint was set.
+After reaching the 1. breakpoing it wrote `0x90` again to make sure that the programm will stop at the 2. breakpoint.
 After reaching the 2. breakpoint it restored the byte to `0x00` because when the breakpoints were set it actually was.

 So this is why gdb fucks our shellcode up!
 It restored the value where the `INT` was to the wrong